fullstorydev/solr-bench/README.md

      1. mvn clean compile assembly:single
      2. ./start.sh <config-file>

-Example: config.json (GCP), config-local.json (Local mode).
+Example: config.json (GCP), config-local.json (Local mode, it builds Solr from source), config-prebuilt (Local mode, uses provided tgz file).
 For GCP, you need to modify the "terraform-gcp-config" to provide a valid "project_id".
+For local, the JDK is downloaded but not used and instead the system installed JDK/JRE is used.

 ### Results